degi/wanulcas/docs/overview.md

 ![](./media/image69.png)

-**Figure 3.30.** schematic map of the new tree fruit module developed to represent palm fruit development in the various bunch stages.
+Figure 9.5. schematic map of the new tree fruit module developed to represent palm fruit development in the various bunch stages.

 Focussing on oil palm and leaving further model adaptations to other